To all international citizens living in Sapporo:

 As of January 7th, 2019, we took ａ big step forward and became an official Non-Profit Organization (NPO).
 We are now NPO SEMI Sapporo, formerly known as Sapporo English Medical Interpreters’ Group (SEMI).

-Our organization was formed in April 2009, which makes this year our 10th anniversary!
-Over the past 10 years we have helped more than 4,000 people in medical and health-related settings.
+Our organization was formed in April 2009.
+Over the past 10 years we have helped more than 5,000 people in medical and health-related settings.
 We have remained resolute in our purpose of providing medical interpreters for hospital and clinic visits in order to do the utmost to help the international community in Sapporo, Japan.

-We began this website to make the international community aware of the resources available to them.
+We started this website so that you are aware of the resources available to you.
 Although there is plenty of information available in Sapporo, most of it is available only in Japanese.
-For example, you may be wondering why your baby has to take an exam at a certain time or why you need to sign a particular form.
-To that end, this website was created as a foreign-language gateway to the resources available on the internet.
+You may be wondering why your baby has to take an exam (e.g., newborn screening, exam for neuroblastoma, newborn hearing test, etc.) at a certain time, or why you need to sign a form whose purpose you do not completely understand.
+Therefore, we would like to make sure that you have access to the information available on the internet.

 Unfortunately, SEMI Sapporo only has a limited number of interpreters available, and many of you may already be managing without the help of an interpreter.
-Where an interpreter is unavailable, we will provide links so that you can access useful information in English that can otherwise be very difficult to find.
+We will provide links so that you can access useful information in English that can otherwise be very difficult to find.